 Here’s why: first of all, not every soft tumor is a “fatty” tumor.
 Remember mast cell tumors, the Great Imitators?
 Some mast cell tumors are aggressive, life-threatening cancers.
 And they can feel just like a benign fatty tumor.

-Your vet can differentiate between a fatty tumor and a mast cell tumor with a simple fine needle aspirate, an easy, outpatient procedure where the vet takes a sample with a needle and sends it to a pathologist.
+Your vet can differentiate between a fatty tumor and a mast cell tumor with a simple fine needle aspirate.
+This is an easy outpatient procedure where the vet takes a sample with a needle and sends it to a pathologist.
 Many of us will review the slide right in house.

-Another soft gooshy tumor, especially on the limbs, in called a hemangiopericytoma.
+Another soft gushy tumor, especially on the limbs, in called a hemangiopericytoma.
 This is an unfriendly tumor, folks.

 Secondly, not every tumor made out of fat is truly benign.
 Most are, and they are called lipomas.
 However, a small portion of them grow aggressively.
-They invade into surrounding tissue.
+They invade surrounding tissue.
 They often grow fairly quickly, over months, and expand.
-These are called liposarcomas.
+These fast growing lipomas have crossed the line and become what are called liposarcomas.

 The reason it matters is that they can become quite large.
 And you remove them and they will often regrow, since they are difficult to remove.
 You think you got ’em, and they come back.

-Take home message: if you have a rapidly growing, fatty tumor, get it out.
+Liposarcomas are not good news.
+So again, if you have a rapidly growing, fatty tumor, get it out.
 You might be dealing with a liposarcoma, and they can be tough.
-Have the vet biopsy the edge, and make sure they include adjacent muscle, or the path folks may complain they don’t have enough data to make a call…
+Have the vet biopsy the edge, and make sure they include adjacent muscle, or the path folks may complain they don’t have enough data to make a call.

 Best to all,